094459/newsletter-oss-projects/README.md

 Getting started is simple - just attach the Lambda layer to your function.
 No code changes required.
 This new capability helps you optimise cost and performance, identify bottlenecks, and deliver better experiences to your customers.
 It's another example of how we're listening to our builders and delivering the tools they need to innovate faster. (#208)

+**aws-lambda-stubs**

+aws-lambda-stubs is a new project from **AWS Community Builder Ricardo Cino** that provides simple stubs for AWS Lambda services, allowing you to focus on writing and testing your Lambda functions without the overhead of continuously writing the same boilerplate stubs.
+Gone are the days you need to write stubs to unit test your AWS Lambda functions locally.
+This project was inspired by @types/aws-lambda that already provides the type definitions for AWS Lambda events and context.
+There is support for all the typed AWS Lambda events defined in @types/aws-lambda and the project will be continuously updated as new event types are added. (#216)

 **aws-lint-iam-policies**

 [aws-lint-iam-policies](https://github.com/welldone-cloud/aws-lint-iam-policies)  runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
 Reports on policies that violate security best practices or contain errors.
 Supports both identity-based and resource-based policies.
 Optionally dumps all policies analysed.
 The actual linting is performed by the AWS IAM Access Analyzer policy validation feature, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
 The repo provides additional blog posts to help you get started, as well as more details on how this works with supporting resources (#191)